 For one week after your surgery, you will need to keep the area around your eyes clean.
 Because they will likely feel slightly itchy, dry or heavy, you may receive a prescription for eye drops to help relieve this.
 Dr. Davis will provide you with information about which activities or environments you should avoid while you’re healing.
-Following upper eyelid surgery, your stitches will be removed after six days.
+Following upper eyelid surgery, your stitches will be taken care of after six days.
 Those on the lower eyelid will dissolve by themselves.
 Dr. Davis requires each patient to adhere to post-surgery care instructions to optimize healing and minimize the risk of complications.

 Choosing Your Facial Plastic Surgeon